Your basket is currently empty!

 Choline, a nutrient our body needs but can’t make in sufficient quantities, is crucial for several bodily functions.

-It’s worth noting that choline absorption is an important process that takes place primarily in the small intestine, and its can vary depending on individual dietary intake and genetic factors.
+It’s worth noting that choline absorption is an important process that takes place primarily in the small intestine, and its efficiency can vary depending on individual dietary intake and genetic factors.

 Choline supplementation can be a helpful strategy to ensure adequate choline levels, especially for individuals with specific dietary restrictions or genetic predispositions that may limit choline absorption.